Yes. We have a specialist, experienced and dedicated team located on every campus whose purpose it is to make student life better.

 LTSA strongly encourages, as per our Constitution, that students nominate and hold office on a SC for two-year terms.
 This provides a SC with a depth and breadth of experience, knowledge, risk mitigation and succession planning for the SC to be the best it can be.
 LTSA recognises that not all students can commit to two-year terms and will accept shorter terms of one year.
 The Executive positions and portfolios outside of general SC positions shall be vacated annually at election time.

 LTSA and LTU students need student representatives who are fully committed to serve those that elect you to office.
 We require several compulsory obligations to be met if you wish to put yourself forward for election.
 These include:

-There is a very small honoraria allocation to be provided to elected student representatives.
-Under our SSAF Funding Agreement with LTU, this honoraria allocation cannot exceed $100,000 in total per year.
+There is a very small sitting fee to be provided to elected student representatives.
+Under our SSAF Funding Agreement with LTU, this cannot exceed $100,000 in total per year.

 No. LTSA is not a member of NUS.
 La Trobe Student Union (LTSU) hold this membership supporting students at Bundoora and City.

-LTSA next elections shall occur in September 2021.
-This is the time of year that all annual elections shall be held but we needed to hold the inaugural elections now as per our Constitution, owing to exceptional circumstances to form our inaugural SCs.
-We shall fall into an annual election schedule come September 2021.
+After these elections, LTSA's next elections shall occur in September 2022.
 Those students elected in the inaugural elections will either continue their term until 31st October 2022 if they nominate for two-years, or their term will cease on 31st October 2021 if they nominate for one year.